Tsumchuat/GWCGreenpowerApp/README.md

 To compile from source you will need a google cloud api key with acces to the maps static api you will need to add it in the api key variable in mainwindow.axaml.cs

-This is not repo, account and code is not associated with GWC
+This repo, account and code is not associated with GWC